timotheemcdonald/web-sprint-challenge-single-page-applications/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.

 1. In 1-2 sentences, explain what React's `useRouteMatch` hook is used for.
+    - useRouteMatch will find a matching URL without rendering a Route by passing a location argument.
+You can set the URL as a variable and then pass the variable into useRouteMatch(url)
 1. How would you explain form validation to someone who has never programmed before?
+    - Form Validation allows us to check if the form has been filled out, and if not to display an error message.
 1. In 1-2 sentences, define end to end testing.
+    - End-to-end testing sees if the entire Single Page Application is working correctly and if a user is able to interact with the application successfully.
+End to End testing will mimic a user's experience and point out any bugs it finds.

 ## Instructions